ACloudGuru/serverless-workshop/README.md

 There are 5 lessons.
 Each lesson contains a PDF document of instruction on how to complete the lesson.

-Lesson 1 - Create a serverless transcoding pipeline in AWS Lesson 2 - Setup the web site & user authentication (Auth0) Lesson 3 - Create an API in the AWS cloud & authenticate calls Lesson 4 - Enable browser-based uploads of video files to S3 Lesson 5 - Connect firebase to list videos
+ - Lesson 1 - Create a serverless transcoding pipeline in AWS
+ - Lesson 2 - Setup the web site & user authentication (Auth0)
+ - Lesson 3 - Create an API in the AWS cloud & authenticate calls
+ - Lesson 4 - Enable browser-based uploads of video files to S3
+ - Lesson 5 - Connect firebase to list videos

-## Pre-requisites
+## Prerequisites

-## Sample Videos
+## Sample Video Files

 In this workshop you'll need to upload videos to the cloud.
 Since videos can be large, we've trimmed some Hollywood movies trailers to about 5-10 seconds each, to keep the file size relative small: